A Guide to Incremental Investing: A Beginner’s Strategy

-You can take the edge of off-market fluctuations if you take a more incremental approach to investing, easing your way in or out of the market in small pieces rather than big chunks.
+You can mitigate the effects of off-market fluctuations by taking a more incremental approach to investing, easing your way into or out of the market in small pieces rather than big chunks.

 Here are four examples of incremental approaches to investing.